aws/aws-eks-best-practices/content/security/docs/runtime.md

 > Apparmor is only available Ubuntu/Debian distributions of Linux.

-> Kubernetes does not currently provide any native mechanisms for loading AppArmor or seccomp profiles onto nodes.
-They either have to be loaded manually or installed onto nodes when they are bootstrapped.
+> Kubernetes does not currently provide any native mechanisms for loading AppArmor or seccomp profiles onto Nodes.
+They either have to be loaded manually or installed onto Nodes when they are bootstrapped.
 This has to be done prior to referencing them in your Pods because the scheduler is unaware of which nodes have profiles.

 ## Recommendations
 ### Use a 3rd party solution for runtime defense